martincostello/benchmarkdotnet-results-publisher/README.md

 and want to publish the results to a GitHub repository.

 For example, I use this action in various repositories of my own, which [publish the results][benchmarks-source] of their benchmarks to my [benchmarks repository][benchmarks-repo].
-That repository is then configured with a GitHub Pages site to display the results on my [benchmarks site][benchmarks-site] using static HTML pages and [Plotly][plotly].
+That data from that repository is then consumed by [a GitHub Pages site][benchmarks-site] to display the results using static HTML pages and [Plotly][plotly].

 ## Features